F5Networks/f5-appsvcs-extension/docs/userguide/per-app-declarations.rst

 Using a per-application declaration
 -----------------------------------

-Sending a per-application declaration is similar to a traditional declaration, but the per-application declaration uses a different URI path.
+Using a per-application declaration is similar to using a traditional declaration, but there is no tenant class in the declaration and the per-application declaration uses a different URI path.

 For traditional declarations to a specific tenant, AS3 supports requests to ``/appsvcs/declare/[<tenant>[,<tenant>,...]]``.
-The tenants in the path indicate which tenants in the declaration AS3 should look at.
+The tenants in the path indicate which tenants in the declaration AS3 .
 This means you can POST a declaration with several tenants but include one or more comma-separated tenants in the path.
 In this case AS3 will only create/modify the tenants in the path.

 The per-application declaration allows all CRUD operations to a specific tenant and application in the URI path without specifying the tenant in the declaration.